miami-acm/meeting-notes/Presentation Materials/2017-10-26 Canvas Tool - Part 1/presentation.rst

 ----

-Getting Assignments for a given Course
+Getting assignments for a given course
 ======================================

 .. code-block:: python